dycz0fx/sycl_experiments/src/gpu_copy_kernel/README.md

-# sycl_experiments
+# sycl_experiments gpu_copy_kernel

-Experiment with copying data between GPUs in the same node.
+Experiment with SYCL, to copy data between GPUs on the same node using Xelink

 ### How to build